ANI

 However, the Opposition members had sought a probe into the Adani Group by a Joint Parliamentary Committee (JPC) on Tuesday and accused the Centre of being silent on a report by a US firm that alleged stock manipulation and accounting fraud by the group.

 During his address to the British parliamentarians in London recently, Rahul Gandhi alleged that the "functioning microphones of Opposition leaders in Parliament are often silenced."
 He made several other allegations including on PM Modi, an 'attack on democracy', and the China issue.
 In Cambridge, the Congress MP again alleged that the Opposition's voice was being stifled in Parliament.
-(ANI)
+(ANI)Get a daily dose of Broadcast Communications news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Broadcast Communications.

-NEW YORK, New York - U.S. stocks spent most of Tuesday meandering, with the major indices closing out the day ...
+NEW YORK, New York - U.S. stocks rebounded Tuesday with all the major indices gaining ground.
+Markets in the UK, Europe and Canada...